 TRANSITIONAL ENGLISH 8 / 9 Section 1 (ELL Levels 1, 2 and 3) Section 2 (ELL Levels 4 and 5)

-Materials and coursework are adapted for ELL students to enable them to meet the learning outcomes of the regular English Language Arts program.
+Materials and coursework are adapted for ELL students to enable them to meet the learning outcomes of the provincial curriculum-based English Language Arts program.
 Literature will include short stories, novels, poetry, plays, and non-fiction.
-Enrolment in transitional classes follows the assessment of the student’s abilities in English.
+Enrolment in transitional classes is based on the assessment of the student’s abilities in English.

 (MEN– 8ELD, MEN–09ELD)

-These courses are designed for ELL support in the acquisition of language.
-Students will concentrate on learning strategies and skills to further develop cognitive and academic literacy.
+These courses are designed to support with the acquisition of academic language.
+Students will concentrate on learning strategies and skills to further develop academic literacy.
 The focus of these courses is on building vocabulary, improving grammar, developing paragraph structure, and improving speaking and listening skills in order to collaborate with others.